harelba/q/README.markdown

 You can use this [gitter chat room](https://gitter.im/harelba/q) for contacting me directly.
 I'm trying to be available at the chat room as much as possible.

+## Examples and Tutorial
+Quick usage example:

+    sudo find /tmp -ls | q "select c5,c6,sum(c7)/1024.0/1024 as total from - group by c5,c6 order by total desc"

+Full examples and a beginner's tutorial can be found [here](EXAMPLES.markdown)

 ## Highlights

 * Seamless multi-table SQL support, including joins. filenames are just used instead of table names (use - for stdin)